ForEvolve/forevolve.github.io/_posts/en/2020-12-24-book-an-atypical-asp-net-core-5-design-patterns-guide.md

 That said, I had quite a long list of elements from the last proofing phase to make sure everything was there, so it took many days to revise at 12 to 15 hours per day.
 My wife helped a lot here and in the previous phase.
 She's not a tech person but has high standards and knows how to review documents.
-She found many of my mistakes.
+She found many mistakes in my changes and the changes made by the other actors.
+I guess that "once an auditor, always an auditor."
-I should have got her on board earlier, and I'm sure it would have saved me a few headaches.
+I should have got her on board earlier.

 Now that I could see the diagrams in a final-enough format, I remade about 80 diagrams, so they looked good in that format, under a 100% zoom level.
-Reworking wide diagrams to fit on a 600 pixels wide page, it not always easy, especially if you want to keep it clear.
+Reworking wide diagrams to fit on a 600 pixels wide page, it not always easy, especially if you want to keep them clear.

 At this point, I sent our 450 comments back (which was significantly less than in any other phases).